 Though common, a strain of the low back can be extremely painful.
-With the right strategy this problem is often resolved within a relatively short period of time.
+With the right strategy this problem can be resolved within a relatively short period of time.
 Take control of the situation and address this problem in the right way:

 Get examined by a professional.

 Get the treatment you need (both osseous and soft tissue).

 An acute episode of low back pain does not have to become a chronic problem, DO NOT make it one!
 Life is too short to waste your time dealing with injuries, when you could be out there enjoying your life!
 Take control of your Back Pain!